 East Asian Studies

-East Asia continues to play an important role in International politics and the global economy.
+East Asia plays an important role in international politics and the global economy.
 It is a diverse region of countries with their own special history and culture.
 The CCSU East Asian Studies Program offers a broad and flexible interdisciplinary approach designed to provide a comprehensive understanding of the region.
-The curriculum leads to the B.A. or M.S. in International Studies with a concentration in East Asian Studies.
+The curriculum leads to the major (B.A.), minor, or M.S. in International Studies with a concentration in East Asian Studies.
 The concentration in East Asian Studies is designed to help students develop a multidisciplinary understanding of the culture, history, and contemporary problems of East Asia.

 An area studies approach offers a unique opportunity for students to transcend disciplinary limits and master an integrated view of the social, geographical, cultural, economic, political and historical forces shaping a major region of the world.
-Students for the MS in East Asian Studies will not only develop this global perspective and in-depth knowledge of one regions, but they will learn to communicate across disciplines, a rare and valuable skill in whatever field they later choose to apply their knowledge of East Asia, be it teaching, government service or business.
+Students focusing on East Asian Studies will not only develop this global perspective and in-depth knowledge of one regions, but they will learn to communicate across disciplines, a rare and valuable skill in whatever field they later choose to apply their knowledge of East Asia, be it teaching, government service or business.

-The study of both Japanese and Chinese is available to students in the East Asian Studies program as well as opportunities to travel to the region.
-Exchange programs exist with Universities in China, Korea, and Japan, as do short-term course abroad programs during the spring break, winter and summer months.
+The study of both Japanese and Chinese is available to students in the Asian Studies program as well as opportunities to travel to the region.
+Exchange programs exist with universities in China, Korea, and Japan, as do short-term course abroad programs during the summer months.
 Scholarships are available for both the study abroad and course abroad programs.
-There are numerous lectures and special events available and the East Asian Center also enhance the program.

 Central Connecticut State University

 Minor in East Asian Studies - 18 Credits